rwanwork/Add-FileInfo/README.md

 ## Caveats

 Very minimal testing has been performed.
 It's been used a few times for several projects, but that doesn't mean that major bugs do not still exist.

-Back up your files before running in case your files end up being clobbered.
+Back up yourfiles before running in case your files end up being clobbered.

 ## About Add-FileInfo